oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Technically, the error means the listener does not know about the service at the moment.
 So you might also get this error if the database is currently restarting.

-This error is similar to the ``ORA-12514`` error that you may see when connecting with python-oracledb in Thick mode, or with some other Oracle tools.
+This error is similar to the ``ORA-12514`` error that you may see when connecting with python-oracledb Thick mode, or with some other Oracle tools.

 The solution is to use a valid service name in the connection string.
 You can: